Stirling Old Town Tour

 - 2 Stunden

-The city of Robert the Bruce, the home of kings and queens alike, and the gateway to the highlands.
+The city of Robert the Bruce, home to kings and queens, serves as the gateway to the highlands.
 Join us to explore the city of Stirling.

 Tour Details

-Our first stop will be at Stirling Castle, an important fortress in Scotland historically and architecturally, where many Scottish kings and queens, including Mary Queen of Scots, have lived and fought to defend the country.
+Our first stop will be the famous Stirling Castle, a key fortress in Scotland's history and architecture, where many Scottish kings and queens, including Mary Queen of Scots, resided.

-Next, we'll visit the Holy Rude Church, the site where King James VI, son of Mary Stuart, was crowned in 1567.
-We'll also explore Stirling Cemetery to learn about other notable figures from the city's history.
+Next, we'll visit the Holy Rude Church, the site where King James VI was crowned King of Scots in 1567.
+After that, we will head to Stirling Cemetery to discover more about notable figures from the city's past.

-After one and a half hours of exploring, we will conclude the tour.
+After one and a half hours of exploring, we'll conclude the tour.

 Preise